MadcowD/ell/docs/src/core_concepts/tool_usage.rst

     # When autogenerate is called.
     auto_tool_spec = json.loads(generate_tool_spec(search_twitter))

 For this approach to be effective, the generate tool spec calls should only be executed when the version of the tool source code changes.
 Refer to the versioning and tracing section for details on how this is computed.
-Additionally, the generated tool spec would need to be stored in a consistent and reusable ell store.
+Additionally, the generated tool spec would need to be stored in a consistent and reusable ell2a store.

 This approach does present some potential challenges:

-1. It introduces opinions into ell as a library by including a specific prompt for automatically generating tool specs.
+1. It introduces opinions into ell2a as a library by including a specific prompt for automatically generating tool specs.
 2. It may compromise consistency regarding the reproducibility of prompts.

 To address the issue of opinionation, we could require users to implement their own prompt for automatically generating tool specs from source code.
-While ell could offer some pre-packaged options, it would require users to make a conscious decision to use this auto-generation function, as it has more significant consequences than, for example, auto-committing.
+While ell2a could offer some pre-packaged options, it would require users to make a conscious decision to use this auto-generation function, as it has more significant consequences than, for example, auto-committing.

 .. code-block:: python

-    @ell.simple
+    @ell2a.simple
     def my_custom_tool_spec_generator(tool_source: str):
         # User implements this once in their code base or repo
         ...

-    @ell.tool(autogenerate=my_custom_tool_spec_generator)
+    @ell2a.tool(autogenerate=my_custom_tool_spec_generator)
     def search_twitter(query, n=7):
         ...

-    @ell.complex(model="gpt-4o", tools=[search_twitter])
+    @ell2a.complex(model="gpt-4o", tools=[search_twitter])
     def my_llm_program(message_history: List[Message]) -> List[Message]:
         ...

-The reproducibility aspect can be mitigated by serializing the generated tool specification along with its version in the ell store.
+The reproducibility aspect can be mitigated by serializing the generated tool specification along with its version in the ell2a store.
 This ensures that all invocations depend on the specific generated tool specification, maintaining consistency across different runs.

 .. code-block:: python

     >>> lexical_closure(search_twitter)
     """
-    @ell.simple
+    @ell2a.simple
     def my_custom_tool_spec_generator(tool_source: str):
         # User implements this
         ...